sararunkel/camx-submit/README.md

 #==========================================================================================
 # Step 7.
 Edit the run file
 #==========================================================================================
-# Once the compilation is complete, you will have a new file labeled according to the
-# way the model was compiled.
+# Once the compilation is complete, you will have a new file labeled according to the way the model was compiled.
 This you need to link to in your run file.
-# In the test model runfiles folder, you need to change the following lines of code.
+In the test model runfiles folder, you need to change the following lines of code.

 # Run file: /GWSPH/groups/anenberggrp/camx_mpi/test/runfiles/CAMx_v7.20.36.12.20160610-11.MPICH3.job

-# Change the following code to include the directories of the executable file and the
+# Change the following code to include the directories of the executable file and the test files.
+Currently the input files all live in the /GWSPH/groups/anenberggrp/camx_mpi/nyc and the outputs are saved onto lustre
-# test files.
 	set EXEC      = "/GWSPH/groups/anenberggrp/camx_mpi/CAMxv7.20/CAMx.v7.20.MPICH3.NCF4.ifort"

 	set RUN     = "v7.20.36.12"